Milling PCBs with the Protomat S104

 Starting the Machine

-After the compressor has reached the pressure and turned itself off, you can turn on the Protomat.
+If at least 6 bar are available you can then turn on the Protomat.
 You can find the on-switch at the backside of the protomat on the left side. (see pictures)

 Flip the switch and the machine will turn on.